ngs-docs/2018-cicese-metatranscriptomics/docs/khmer-trimming.md

 The basic logic is this: if you see low abundance k-mers in a high coverage data set, those k-mers are almost certainly the result of errors.
 (Caveat: strain variation could also create them.)

-In metagenomic data sets we do have the problem that we may have very low and very high coverage data.
+In metatranscriptomic data sets we do have the problem that we may have very low and very high coverage data.
 So we don’t necessarily want to get rid of all low-abundance k-mers, because they may represent truly low abundance (but useful) data.

 As part of the khmer project in our lab, we have developed an approach that sorts reads into high abundance and low abundance reads, and only error trims the high abundance reads.